hugoduncan/downstream-profile-examples/README.md

 # downstream-profile-examples

-Example projects for using :downstream profiles with plugin injected profiles.
+Example projects for using profile metadata.

 ## Usage